AICAN-Research/breast-epithelium-segmentation/README.md

 ```
 Evaluate model on histological subtype/grade with:

-(Make sure the correct model and dataset is used).
+(Make sure the correct model and dataset is used.
+For this evaluation you would need a data file containing histological subtype/grade).
 ```
 python /path/to/eval_histologic_subtype.py
 ```